Society-related comics: Influence

 Teenagers are perhaps the most influenced by society-related comics.
 Firstly, social networking sites play a key role in their leisure activities and they can get information from surfing the internet easily.
 During adolescence, most people do not actively read up on social issues.
 However, society-related comics have made social affairs seem more interesting and funny for teenagers to read and investigate.
 It is common to see teenagers sharing these comics on Facebook.
 Led by the creation of those comics, more teenagers are willing to engage in social affairs activities.

 Besides, society-related comics help to develop social cohesion.
 As the content is about the society of Hong Kong, it reflects common concerns.
 For example, in Bi Bi Pig, there is a comic called "My Childhood’s Candies" and nearly twenty two thousand people liked it.
-They bring a significant connection of Hongkongese with each other.
+They bring a significant connection of Hongkongers with each other.

 In addition the comics have been used in education.
 Liberal Studies is an integral part of the New Senior Secondary curriculum in Hong Kong.
 In this course, the Hong Kong Examinations Assessment Authority have used society-related comics as topics of examination.
 Students need to interpret the content of the comics and theme that reflects the comics.
 With the popularity of society-related comics, the assessment authority prefers to use comics instead of a long article for the examinations.